khalilbslimen/Homology-modeling-/README.md

 - uniprot (https://www.uniprot.org/)
 - BLAST (https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 ## Process
-first i set up my file with the 6 template i choosen from an BLAST and choose 6 of the must identical pourcentage with my trguet sequence and placed in the bin file of modeller directory
+first I set up my file with the 6 template I choose from a BLAST and choose 6 of the must identical percentage with my target sequence and placed in the bin file of modeller directory
 Your workspace should look like this:
 ```
 .